 In the first three phases of the

 You may be surprised at some of the characters listed here.
 Perhaps the most unexpected thing about this list is the number of unrecognizable names on it.
 If you’re really into

 the movies or just a casual Marvel fan, you probably haven’t heard of a good number of these them, or perhaps have only seen pre-MCU versions of them onscreen.
 That’s because many of the more popular figures, such as Iron Man, are plenty powerful — but only on a planetary level.
 The comics are littered with characters who possess universal or even multiversal-level power, some of whom are literally responsible for running all of existence.
 We’re talking cosmic abstracts, primordial inter-dimensional beings, gods, and demons, but also more than a couple of jumped-up normal guys with way too much potential at their fingertips!
-So have a look at the below ranking of the 37 most powerful Marvel beings in the Marvel Universe, and see how many names you can recognize.
+So have a look at the below ranking of the 50 most powerful Marvel beings in the Marvel Universe, and see how many names ring a bell.
 Some notes on the ranking: Obviously, this is largely subjective.
 Many of these characters are roughly equal in power, and most have not directly faced off against one another to prove who is more powerful.
 Criteria considered include established cosmic hierarchy, purported power levels, and feats — the latter to a somewhat lesser extent, as a character’s performance can vary greatly depending on who’s writing them at the time.
-Also, very powerful characters who essentially existed for one storyline — like Korvac, Protege, and Abraxas — were omitted from the ranking in favor of characters who have had more of a consistent presence.
+Remember that the question of who would win in a fight is often answered by whose name is in the title of the book.
 The list also mainly deals with characters from the Prime Marvel Universe of Earth-616 rather than other realities.
-37. Thor Walt Disney Studios/Marvel Studios The God of Thunder is unquestionably one of the most powerful conventional superheroes in the Marvel Universe, with his Asgardian physiology and godly birthright granting him some impressive abilities.
+Thor Walt Disney Studios/Marvel Studios The God of Thunder is unquestionably one of the most powerful conventional superheroes in the Marvel Universe, with his Asgardian physiology and godly birthright granting him some impressive abilities.
 Thor is physically one of the strongest characters in existence; he is nearly invulnerable to harm, and his hammer Mjolnir grants him control over the weather as well as access to massive amounts of destructive energy.
 Scarlet Witch

 Another familiar face,

 Wanda Maximoff is one of the few Earth-born characters to make this list.
 In her earliest depictions, she was shown to be a mutant with the ability to cast probability-altering hexes, but as time went on, Wanda’s power and influence grew.
 She now is recognized as a wielder of chaos magic and a formidable reality-warper (she once erased nearly all mutants from existence with just a thought), and she’s been revealed as the Nexus Being of Marvel’s prime reality, Earth-616, making her a key figure in the functioning of the universe.
-35. Doctor Strange
+Thomas Lightner

-Another earthling (and MCU star),
+Another Earthling (and MCU star),

 Doctor Strange holds the title of Sorcerer Supreme of Earth-616.
 As such, he’s a master of the mystic arts and one of the most powerful magic users in all of the Marvel Universe.
 His powers have varied greatly over the years and at times been difficult to define, but at his best, Strange can do almost anything.
 He frequently travels to other dimensions to do battle with ancient demons and cosmic beings, and has proven he can hang with just about anyone.
-34. Mephisto
+Mephisto

 isn’t the Devil.
 Sure, his name is half of Mephistopheles, a Faustian character who brokers deals on behalf of Hell; he’s an actual demon; and he’s got red skin and pointy teeth.
 He also rules over an extradimensional plane that’s literally called Hell!
 But — and this is important — Marvel Comics wants you to understand that Mephisto Isn’t the Devil.
 Got it?
-Moving on: While he’s in his dimension, Mephisto is arguably unbeatable — but even when he ventures outside he’s extremely formidable, boasting inherent magical abilities, functional immortality, and reality-warping powers strong enough to create alternate universes.
+Moving on: While he’s in his dimension, Mephisto is arguably unbeatable — but even when he ventures outside he’s extremely formidable, boasting magical abilities, functional immortality, and reality-warping powers strong enough to create alternate universes.
 He also steals people’s souls, naturally.
-33. The Elders of the Universe
+Apocalypse

 While Kurt Russell brought a certain amount of charm to this